Beacon-Heart/Heart_Beacon/README.md

 1. Time epochs created by oscillating quartz crystal based silicon chips
 2. Syntax used / not used as programming instructions during epoch time cycles

 FUNDAMENTAL TRUTH: blockchains are formed by unicast, multicast,anycast and workflow filters.
 Programmable money’s improvements are in cryptography.
-Internet 3.0 and the new web will be based on the original mechanmisms used by Stanford University.
+Internet 3.0 and the new web will be based on the original structured described by Stanford University.
 There are no packets, frames, blocks, Satoshi's traversing the net, stored in a cube blockchain.

 INTERNET BUILDING BLOCKS: Time epochs / syntax are the two main internet, internet of money building blocks in coding the Artificial Intelligence A.I. powered economic system of systems / Earth Intelligence Network EIN / Web 3.0 and the programmable economy in terms of temporal consistency, interoperability, and consensus.